When you think of the word “churning,” what’s the first word that comes to mind? For me, it was “butter.” As in butter churn.

 If the consumer meets the credit card minimum spend within the timeframe allowed, they earn the bonus.

 Some refer to it as “app-o-rama” because you apply for a handful of credit cards all at once every few months.
 Then rinse and repeat.

 Some churners literally apply for 4-5 credit cards in a day to get them all approved before their credit reports begin to look really, really suspect.
-And as a rule of thumb, it’s recommended to start with what you think will be the most difficult approval and then move backwards to the easier approvals (assuming you want to open a bunch of cards at once).

 Earning Big Bonuses, Over and Over Again